 Think of a five-year-old child today, witnessing or hearing of wildfires, floods and heatwaves across the world.
-By the time they are 15, these terrible climactic events will be commonplace.
+Without significant global action to stop the dual crises of biodiversity loss and climate change, by the time they are 15, these terrible climactic events will be commonplace.
 When they are 30, Arctic summer sea-ice will have all but disappeared, affecting weather around the globe and threatening the foundation of Arctic ecosystems.
 When they are 50, sea levels will continue to rise, affecting coastal communities.
 And when they are 75, our planet could be up to 4 degrees warmer.
 Countless species will go extinct and large swaths of our planet will be uninhabitable.

 - Restore at least one million hectares, regenerating lost complex ecosystems that provide essential wildlife habitat and sequester carbon in nature.

-- Protect and steward at least 100 hundred million hectares of vital ecosystems to ensure long-lasting networks of well-protected habitats for at-risk species.
+- Protect and steward at least 100 hundred million hectares of vital ecosystems for wildlife and communities.

-- Reduce carbon emissions by 30 megatonnes by restoring carbon-rich habitats and reducing the destruction of current carbon stores.
+- Reduce carbon emissions by 30 million tonnes by restoring carbon-rich habitats and protecting current carbon stores.

-Over the last 50 years, WWF-Canada has helped save beluga populations in the St. Lawrence from extinction, worked to protect caribou calving grounds in Nunavut and the Northwest Territories, and safeguarded countless species through the restoration and protection of habitats across the country.
+Over the last 50 years, WWF-Canada has helped develop long-term solutions to help wildlife and people thrive — from protecting caribou calving grounds in Nunavut and the Northwest Territories to safeguarding countless species through the restoration of habitats across the country.
 This work is only possible thanks to the support of our donors, including those who left gifts big and small to WWF-Canada as part of their Will.